 ![]() |

-San Francisco is in the background and the western span of the Bay Bridge is on the left.
+San Francisco is in the background, and the western span of the Bay Bridge is on the left.
 It is foggy and windy.
 The breakwater was constructed when the Richmond Kaiser Shipyards were in operation.
 A view from Miller/Knox Regional Shoreline.
-Click on the image to see the full-size photograph.

 |